2021 Ivey Alumni Achievement Award Recipient

 Patrick Spence, HBA ’98

 In celebration of Global Ivey Day, the Ivey Alumni Network (IAN) Board distributes the Ivey Alumni Achievement Award to recognize the amazing accomplishments of our alumni community.
-Join our 2021 Award recipient Patrick Spence, HBA ’98, along with inaugural Award winner Sukhinder Singh Cassidy, HBA ’92, for a fireside chat on Thursday, May 13.
-Register Now >
+Our 2021 Award recipient Patrick Spence, HBA ’98, and inaugural Award winner Sukhinder Singh Cassidy, HBA ’92, sat down for a fireside chat on May 13 for Global Ivey Day.
+Watch Recording >

 Patrick Spence, HBA ’98, CEO of Sonos, is the 2021 recipient of the Ivey Alumni Achievement Award.
 Patrick is an admired leader with significant achievements in the consumer electronics industry who upholds the highest standards set forth by the Ivey Pledge, and the School’s mission statement.